Jim McGreevey: Teaching, divinity studies and community-building

-2025 campaign for Mayor of Jersey City
+2025 Jersey City mayoral campaign

 In October 2015, McGreevey moved from Plainfield to Jersey City, sparking rumors that he might run for mayor.
 In 2023, with mayor Steven Fulop retiring to run for governor, McGreevey's name was floated among potential candidates to succeed him, with the Union City mayor and State Senator Brian P. Stack endorsing his potential bid.

 On October 31, 2023, McGreevey filed to run in the 2025 Jersey City mayoral election.
+On October 20, 2025, his main opponent Jersey City councilman James Solomon asserted that McGreevy took a $35,000 campaign donation from Avery Eisenreich who owns part of the land on which Heights University Hospital (formerly Christ Hospital) occupies.

-In the November 4, 2025 general, McGreevey, along with James Solomon, advanced to the December 2, 2025 runoff election, with McGreevey coming in second place in the general election.
+In the November 4, 2025, general election, McGreevey, along with Solomon, advanced to the December 2, 2025, runoff election, with McGreevey coming in second place in the general election.
+McGreevey lost the runoff by a wide margin to Solomon.

 Personal life

 Relationships and children

 McGreevey's first marriage was to Karen Joan Schutz, a Canadian.
 The two were married from 1991 to 1997, and they have one daughter together.
 The couple separated in 1995 and later divorced.

 McGreevey met Dina Matos in 1996 when he was mayor of Woodbridge Township, New Jersey.
 The two began dating the following year, shortly after McGreevey lost his first bid for governor of New Jersey.
 McGreevey and Matos married in 2000.
-Together, McGreevey and Matos have a daughter, Jacqueline, who was born in 2001.
+Together, McGreevey and Matos have a daughter, who was born in 2001.

 When he resigned from office in 2004, McGreevey asserted that he had engaged in an adulterous affair with another man; he later stated that he had had an affair with Golan Cipel.
-Cipel has denied that an affair between the two men occurred and has claimed that McGreevey engaged in sexual misconduct towards him.
+Cipel has denied that an affair between the two occurred and has claimed that McGreevey engaged in sexual misconduct towards him.
+Cipel claims he was one of many victims of McGreevey's sexual harassment and was taken advantage of.

 Matos and McGreevey separated after he revealed that he is gay.
 In late 2005, McGreevey and Australian-American executive Mark O'Donnell began a relationship.
 The two lived in Plainfield, New Jersey.

 On March 14, 2007, the Associated Press reported that McGreevey was seeking custody of his younger daughter and filing for child support.
 Matos demanded $600,000 as well as alimony.
 On August 8, McGreevey and Matos were divorced.
 McGreevey received joint custody and was directed to pay child support.

-In a 2023 interview, McGreevey indicated that he was not involved in a romantic relationship.
+As of late 2023, McGreevey was not involved in a romantic relationship.